Attara Kacheri: Architecture

 The Attara Kacheri has two storeys.
 The walls of the bottom story are built of gneiss stone in chunam (a kind of Indian cement), and those of the upper story are built of brick in chunam.
 The main structure of the building is surrounded on all sides by porticoes and verandahs.
 The entire building is surfaced with plaster and painted with red ochre.
 The verandahs prevent direct sunlight from reaching much of the main body of the building; despite this, the rooms are well-lit and well-ventilated.

 The building is built in the neoclassical style, with Ionic porticoes on the facades of every wing, and with the wings connected by arcade-style lengths.
-The porticoes on both sides of the central wing each have twelve Ionic columns.
+The porticoes on either sides of the central wing each have twelve Ionic columns.
 The tops of the roof tiles of the wings are modelled in the style of Grecian tiles.